ISISComputingGroup/ibex_developers_manual/GUI_development/GUI-CSS.md

 # Alarm Server

 The Alarm Server is part of CSS and alerts the GUI to any PV alarm changes.
-There is also an CSS Alarm View that we use as part of our GUI.
+There is also a CSS Alarm View that we use as part of our GUI.

 * [Building the alarm server for MySQL](Building-the-alarm-server-for-mysql)